-"No. We're just supposed to get it done," said one of the boys Mara didn't know.
+"No. We're just supposed to get it done," replied one of the boys that Mara did not know.

-"A hell of a way to celebrate the occasion," Mara replied with a sarcastic smile.
+"That's one hell of a way to celebrate the occasion," Mara replied with a sarcastic grin.
 "I'll leave you all to it then.
-Let me know if you need anything – other than a date," she added sharply before Verchota could speak up.
+Just let me know if you need anything – other than a date," she added quickly before Verchota could speak up.

-"Need a refill?" she asked, picking up the empty pitcher.
-The four boys looked up from their papers, consulted one another, and agreed on a second round.
-Mara looked over the shoulder of one of the boys, it looked a lot like the test Verchota and his friends were working one.
-"You guys don't happen to be members of the Olympic hockey team, do you?"
+"Need a refill?" she asked, picking up the empty pitcher on her way around to check the other tables.
+The four boys looked up from their papers, consulted one another, and then agreed on a second round.
+Mara peeked over one of the boy's shoulders, noticing the papers looked similar to the test that Verchota and his friends were working on.
+"You guys wouldn't happen to be on the Olympic hockey, would you?"

-"Well, considering that the only other people in this place taking a test are hockey players, I thought it was a logical guess," Mara replied, nodding in the direction of the Minnesota boys.
+"The only other people in here working on a test are hockey players, so I figured it was a logical guess," she replied, nodding toward the other group of boys.
 "But you know… you do kind of have that hockey smell."

-She smirked as she walked away to get them a refill.
-When Mara returned, the boy with the moustache asked her, "What do you mean we have that hockey smell?"
+She smirked and walked away to get their refill.
+When she returned, the boy with the moustache asked, "What do you mean we have that hockey smell?"

 "No one's told you?
 We Minnesotans can smell a hockey player from a mile away."
 She winked at him.